gbif/ipt/DwCAHowToGuide.md

 Annex 3: Darwin Core Archive Examples
 =====================================

-The following URLS refer to example DarwinCore Archive files that can be accessed as reference files.
+The following URLS refer to example Darwin Core Archive files that can be accessed as reference files.

 Checklist: <http://gbif-ecat.googlecode.com/files/Whales-DWC-A.zip>